 Schools provide an important foundation for our kids to learn.
-Often, however, parents are too busy, tired or clueless to teach their kids after school.
-Hence, the flourishing of private education providers here in Singapore.
+However, teachers may find it difficult to manage a large class.
+Moreover, parents are often too busy, tired or clueless to teach their kids after school.
+Hence, the flourishing of private education providers and private tutors here in Singapore.

 While the opportunity may be huge, the private education market is ruthlessly competitive.

 In Singapore at least, there are literally tens of thousands of private tutors, enrichment centres, and tuition centres sprouting across the island.
 Every single one of these businesses, tutors, and educators are competing for the diminishing slice of the private education pie.